 Within a local area such as a ranch or a community pasture, it can be assumed that the climate is more or less uniform.
 Therefore, the variation in growing conditions is mainly related to ecosite.
-Differences in physical site factors, such as topography, soil texture, and soil moisture regime, create different environments for plant growth.
+Differences in physical site factors, such as topography, soil texture, moisture regime, and salinity create different environments for plant growth.
 For example, a pasture in the Mixed Grassland may be partly made up of rolling hills with well-drained, loam-textured soils.
-The potential plant community on this land is dominated by western porcupine grass and northern wheat grass.
-However, depressions between the hills may have moist soils that support sedge meadows.
-Another part of the pasture may be a sand plain with lower water-holding capacity, on which the potential plant community is dominated by needle-and-thread and sand reed grass.
-The loamy the present environmental conditions."
-This is usually interpreted to be the community that develops under ungrazed to lightly grazed conditions.
+The potential plant community on this land is dominated by western porcupine-grass and northern wheat-grass.
+However, depressions between the hills may have wet soils that support sedge meadows.
+Another part of the pasture may be a sand plain with lower water-holding capacity, on